Anticyclonic storm

 An anticyclonic storm is a storm with a high-pressure center, in which winds flow in the direction opposite to that of the flow above a region of low pressure.
-These storms can create powerful mesoanticylonic supercell storms that can generate anticyclonic tornadoes.
-Examples include the anticyclonic blizzard of 2018, Hartmut, and Neptune's anticyclonic cloud system.
+Unlike a cyclonic storm, anticyclonic storms are typically associated with fair weather and stable atmospheric conditions.
+On other planets or in rare cases on Earth, anticyclones can contribute to inclement weather.
+Examples include Hartmut, which brought a blizzard to the British Isles in 2018, as well as persistent anticyclonic storms on Jupiter and Neptune.

 Description

+Synoptic-scale anticyclones

-Anticyclonic storms usually form around high-pressure systems where air moves apart and sinks.
+Anticyclonic storms at the synoptic scale usually form around high-pressure systems where air moves apart and sinks.
 Air at the center of these storms is forced away from the high pressure zones and replaced by a downdraft of air from higher altitudes.
 Anticyclonic storms have fewer clouds than cyclonic storms, due to a lower humidity.
 This lower humidity is caused by the air compressing and heating up as it moves downward.